 7. Teen Depression And Suicide

-Teen depression is considered epidemic by some authorities and suicide is the third leading cause of death for people age 15-24.
+Teen depression is considered an epidemic by some authorities and suicide is the third leading cause of death for people ages 15-24.

 8. Delayed Adulthood